 How CBD Can Help With Skin Problems

 One of the most common methods to treat skin problems is hemp oil, which is a treatment recommended by almost every doctor in the United States.
 Dermatologists such as Dr. Jeanette Jacknin, who is a member of the doctors’ board of California, hold hemp oil in high regard.
 Hemp oil has many beneficial components, such as Omega-3s and Omega-6s.
-These compounds are very effective for treating dehydrated and dry skin.
+These compounds are very effective in treating dehydrated and dry skin.

 However, Dr. Jacknin warns that this solution is not without flaws.
 In contrast with CBD, hemp oil is less effective as an anti-inflammatory.
 In some cases of dermatitis, especially the ones related to acne and seborrheic skin problems, CBD has been the most effective treatment.
 Her conclusion is that, given how CBD has successfully treated other skin issues, it might prove the better alternative for treating dry and dehydrated skin.